-For example, while this class of medication is very quick and effective for relief, people can build up a tolerance and even become dependent on them over time.
+For example, while this class of medication is very quick and effective for relief, people can build up a tolerance to it and even become dependent on it over time.

 You should work closely with your healthcare provider to figure out what medication is right for your specific circumstances.